Search

 Addressing Brokenness through Ministry Design Principles

 Over the last few months, we have reviewed the Ministry Design Principles established by A Field Guide to Becoming Whole, and today we look at the last five principles.
 Creating and stewarding God’s Kingdom Community means that we need to actively care about our stories, practices, systems, people, and spirits, which these twenty principles seek to address.
-Together, these principles help us steer our ministries towards a whole, flourishing community in Christ.
+Together, these principles help us steer our ministries toward a whole, flourishing community in Christ.

 Becoming Whole Through Formative Practices